Milan I of Serbia: King of Serbia (1882–1889)

-On 6 March 1882, Principality of Serbia was declared a kingdom and Milan was proclaimed King of Serbia.
+On 6 March 1882, the Principality of Serbia was declared a kingdom and Milan was proclaimed King of Serbia.

-Acting under Austrian influence, King Milan devoted all his energies to the improvement of the means of communication and the development of natural resources.
+Acting under Austro-Hungarian influence, King Milan devoted all his energies to the improvement of the means of communication and the development of natural resources.
 However, the cost of this, unduly increased by reckless extravagance, led to disproportionately heavy taxation.
 This, coupled with increased military service, rendered King Milan and the Austrian party unpopular.

 Milan's political troubles were further increased by the defeat of the Serbians in the war against Bulgaria from 1885–1886.
 In September 1885, the union of Eastern Rumelia and Bulgaria caused widespread agitation in Serbia.
 Milan promptly declared war upon the new Bulgarian state on 15 November.
 After a short, decisive campaign, the Serbs were utterly routed at the Battle of Slivnitsa and at the Battle of Pirot.
 Milan's throne was only saved by the direct intervention of Austria-Hungary.
 Domestic difficulties now arose which rapidly assumed political significance.

 In his personal life, Milan was anything but a faithful husband, having an affair with most notably Jennie Jerome (wife of Lord Randolph Churchill and mother to Winston Churchill) among others, while Queen Natalija was greatly influenced by Russian sympathies.
 In 1886, the couple, mismatched both personally and politically, separated after eleven years of marriage.

 Natalija withdrew from the kingdom, taking with her the ten-year-old Prince Alexander (later King Alexander I).
 While she was residing at Wiesbaden in 1888, King Milan succeeded in recovering the crown prince, whom he undertook to educate.
-In reply to the queen's remonstrances, Milan exerted considerable pressure upon the metropolitan, and procured a divorce, which was afterwards annulled as illegal.
+In reply to the queen's remonstrances, Milan exerted considerable pressure upon the Metropolitan of Belgrade, and procured a divorce, which was afterwards annulled as illegal.
 King Milan now seemed master of the situation.

 On 3 January 1889, Milan adopted a new constitution much more liberal than the existing one of 1869.
 Two months later, on 6 March, thirty-four-year-old Milan suddenly abdicated the throne, handing it over to his twelve-year-old son.
 No satisfactory reason was assigned for this step.
 Milan settled in Paris as a private individual.

-In 2020 a number of letters written in French by king Milan were discovered.
+In 2020, a number of letters written in French by King Milan were discovered.
 In the letter Milan I of Serbia advised his son how to rule and gave critical comments on political figures of his time, such as PM Nikola Pašić.